sam-pop/pyFlaskDeploymentGuide/README.md

   ```
   pip freeze > requirements.txt
   ```

     This command will create a _requirements.txt_ file in the current directory that includes all our dependencies (Python packages we use).
 Heroku will use this file to install all the required dependencies for our app.

-3. Create a `Procfile` file (`touch Procfile`).
+3. Create a `Procfile` file (command: `touch Procfile`).

 4. Open (edit) `Procfile` and add the following line to it:
  ```